kencx/keyb/README.md

 Refer to the defaults provided in `examples` for more details.

-Finally, bind `keyb` to a hotkey for quick reference.
+`keyb` is best used when binding to a hotkey for quick referencing.
 For example, with sxhkd and st:

 ```
 super + slash